vlladevk/TelegramBotCore/README.md

 ---

-## 🚀 Overview
+## 🧱 Overview

 TelegramBotCore is built around the principles of **modularity**, **scalability**, and **extensibility**.
 It uses annotations, component scanning, and selective reflection to automatically register commands and events.

+### Out of the box, it acts as:
+- ✅ a command-handling engine
+- 🚫 a spam prevention system for group chats
+- 🔐 a role-based access gate
+- 🔄 a token limiter for message frequency control

-You can focus on domain-specific logic — the engine takes care of:
+### You can focus on domain-specific logic — the engine takes care of:
 - Command dispatching
 - Role-based access control
 - Event transformation and dispatch